meng1103/FedSGProx_GFL/README.md

 # FedSGProx_GFL
-This is the data result supplement for the experimental part of paper"FedSGProx: Mitigating Data Heterogeneity and Isolated Nodes in Graph Federated Learning"
+This is the data result supplement for the experimental part of the paper"FedSGProx: Mitigating Data Heterogeneity and Isolated Nodes in Graph Federated Learning"

 ## Experimental results

 We evaluate the highest accuracy that different methods can achieve by executing 500 epochs in the environment of $\beta=0.8$ and $\alpha=0.5$.
+Among them, **Central** represents the result of centralized training.
 The experimental results of $\beta=0.8$ are as follows:

 |       | **Central**  | __FedAvg__  | __FedProx__  | __FedSGProx__
 |--------------|-------|------|-------|-------